 Public Notices

-The North Harrison School District's 504Mrs.
-Susan Allen and Title IX Coordinator is Sherry Henson,Elementary Principa14Dr.
-Ethan Sickels on Communicable Diseases (see Board Policy GBE, JHCCA)
+The North Harrison School District's 504 Coordinator is Mrs. Susan Allen and Title IX Coordinator is Dr. Ethan Sickels on Communicable Diseases (see Board Policy MCE 2860 and 4820)

 Prohibition Against Illegal Discrimination and Harassment

 The North Harrison School District Board of Education is committed to maintaining a workplace and